Skip to main content

 Access Configuration

-Owner The user or group responsible for this service.
-Owners can manage group memberships directly from the IGA Portal and are typically notified about access changes.
+Owner The user responsible for this service.
+Owners are notified about access changes and can manage group memberships directly from the IGA Portal.

-Target Group(s) The Entra group(s) that granting this service adds the user to.
+Target Group(s) One or more Entra groups that granting this service adds the user to.
 When a request is approved, Adcyma adds the user to these groups.
 When access expires or is revoked, they're removed.

 Linked Approval Workflow Select which approval flow governs requests for this service.
 See Approval Flows for details on creating workflows.